Revlon, beauty icon in crowded market, files for bankruptcy

 “Today’s filing will allow Revlon to offer our consumers the iconic products we have delivered for decades, while providing a clearer path for our future growth,” said Debra Perelman, who was named Revlon president and CEO in 2018.

-Her father, billionaire Ron Perelman, backs the company through MacAndrews & Forbes, which acquired the business through a hostile takeover in the late 1980s.
+Her father, billionaire Ron Perelman, backs the company through MacAndrews & Forbes, which acquired the business through a hostile takeover in 1985.
 Revlon went public in 1996.

-Perelman said that demand for its products remain strong, but its “challenging capital structure” offered limited ability to navigate.
+Perelman said that demand for its products remains strong, but its “challenging capital structure” offered limited ability to navigate.

 During its heyday in the 20th century, Revlon trailed only Avon in sales.
 It now holds the 22nd spot among cosmetics makers, according to a recent ranking by fashion trade journal WWD.